csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 ### Assert

-The `assert` syntax allows you to write tests in terms of strong and weak properties of a predicate.
+The `assert` syntax allows you to write tests in terms of necessary and sufficient properties of a predicate.
 For example, if you have two predicates `isFrog` and `isAmphibian`:

 ```
 assert isAmphibian is necessary for isFrog